facebook/react-native/docs/Accessibility.md

 #### onMagicTap

 Assign this property to a custom function which will be called when someone performs the "magic tap" gesture, which is a double-tap with two fingers.
 A magic tap function should perform the most relevant action a user could take on a component.
 In the Phone app on iPhone, a magic tap answers a phone call, or ends the current one.
+If the selected element does not have an `onMagicTap` function, the system will traverse up the view hierarchy until it finds a view that does.

 ### Testing VoiceOver Support